e-dant/watcher/readme.md

 The namespaces for our [adapters](https://github.com/e-dant/watcher/tree/release/devel/include/detail/wtr/watcher/adapter) are inline.
-When the (internal) `detail::...::watch()` function is [invoked](https://github.com/e-dant/watcher/blob/release/devel/include/wtr/watcher-/watch.hpp#L65), it resolved to one (and only one) platform-specifc implementation of the `watch()` function.
+When the (internal) `detail::...::watch()` function is [invoked](https://github.com/e-dant/watcher/blob/release/devel/include/wtr/watcher-/watch.hpp#L65), it resolves to one (and only one) platform-specifc implementation of the `watch()` function.
 One symbol, many platforms, where the platforms are inline namespaces.